nehasharma666/DataCamp-Projects/README.md

 # Content
 ### A. Python Projects
        Project 1: Analyzing TV Data
+       Description: Use data manipulation and visualization to explore one of two different television broadcast datasets.
+The Super Bowl and hit sitcom The Office!
+       Technologies used: Data Manipualtion, Data Visualization, Importing and Cleaning Data Project 2: The Android App Market on Google Play
+       Description: In this project, you will do a comprehensive analysis of the Android app market by comparing over ten thousand apps in Google Play across different
+       categories.
+You'll look for insights in the data to devise strategies to drive growth and retention.
+The data for this project was scraped from the Google Play website.
+       Technologies used: Data Manipulation, Data Visualization, Probability & Statistics, Importing & Cleaning Data Project 3: The GitHub History of the Scala Language
+       Description: Open source projects contain entire development histories, such as who made changes, the changes themselves, and code reviews.
+In this project, you'll be challenged to read in, clean up, and visualize the real-world project repository of Scala that spans data from a version control system (Git) as well as a project hosting site (GitHub).
+With almost 30,000 commits and a history spanning over ten years, Scala is a mature language.
+You will find out who has had the most influence on its development and who are the experts.
+       Technologies used:Data Manipulation, Data Visualization, Importing & Cleaning Data Project 4: A Visual History of Nobel Prize Winners Description:Explore a dataset from Kaggle containing a century's worth of Nobel Laureates.
+Who won?
+Who got snubbed?
+       Technologies used: Data Manipulation, Data Visualization, Importing & Cleaning Data Project 5: Dr. Semmelweis and the Discovery of Handwashing
+       Description: Reanalyse the data behind one of the most important discoveries of modern medicine: handwashing.
-       Project 2: The Android App Market on Google Play Project 3: The GitHub History of the Scala Language Project 4: A Visual History of Nobel Prize Winners Project 5: Dr. Semmelweis and the Discovery of Handwashing Project 6: Risk and Return: The Sharpe Ratio Project 7: A network analysis of Game of Thrones Project 8: Exploring the Bitcoin Cryptocurrency Market
+       Technologies used:Data Manipulation, Data Visualization, Probability & Statistics, Importing & Cleaning Data Project 6: Risk and Return: The Sharpe Ratio Project 7: A network analysis of Game of Thrones Project 8: Exploring the Bitcoin Cryptocurrency Market